 Negative thinking is invasive.
 When it creeps into a student’s mindset, it distorts how they view themselves and diminishes what they achieve in an online program.
 If left unchecked, it amplifies the shame that could lead to attrition.

-Julie strives to nip negative thinking before it takes root.
-She achieves this with cognitive behavioral theory training.
+We strive to nip negative thinking before it takes root.
+And, we achieve this with cognitive behavioral theory training.

 Through this training, advisors learn to help a student resist defeatist behavior when they struggle with coursework.
 Advisors also learn to spot warning signs that a student is losing confidence.
-Julie said this is important because a few subpar grades can derail a student’s progress.
+This is important because a few subpar grades can derail a student’s progress.

 Behavioral analytics make this aspect of OLAM even more impactful.
 For instance, we have recorded more than 4 million calls with students to identify the motivations behind statements and whether their verbal cues signal a cry for help.
 These cues feed into predictive modeling that helps us anticipate at-risk behavior.